-The ipc transport provides communication support between nng sockets within different processes on the same host.
+(transport, ipc) The ipc transport provides communication support between sockets within different processes on the same host.
 For POSIX platforms, this is implemented using UNIX domain sockets.
 For Windows, this is implemented using Windows Named Pipes.
 Other platforms may have different implementation strategies.

-The ipc transport is generally built-in to the nng core, so no extra steps to use it should be necessary.
+This transport is generally built-in to the core, so no extra steps to use it should be necessary.

 This transport uses URIs using the scheme